 Example: You have 100 processors and 100 tasks and each task requires 10 seconds of processor time.
 These tasks would only take 10 seconds but if all tasks needed 1 second on processor x (our critical region) then the benefits of parallelism are defeated because now the computation time is at least 100 seconds and on top of that there will be time when some processors are sitting idle.

-Amdahls’ Law - We can improve computation time by improving the efficiency of the critical region; this is more efficient then just adding more processors.
+Amdahls’ Law paraphrased:- We can improve computation time by improving the efficiency of the critical region; this is more efficient then just adding more processors.

 Graph Theory